maxdiluca/virtualrealitylab/content/authors/I_Kangmin_Kim/index.md

   - Interns
 ---

-Kangmin Kim is listed as an intern in the VR Lab, supervised by Eyal Ofek.
-The source sheet lists the project area as an internship; project details are to be confirmed.
+Kangmin Kim is an intern in the VR Lab, supervised by Eyal Ofek.